 - Herbs and spices

 BUT!
 It's not as simple as this list makes out.
 I highly recommend downloading my FREE low carb foods list, which will give you a better idea of what foods are best.

 Please note that this list does not contain absolutely every low carb food – it is intended as a guide for when you are starting out.
-There may be certain restrictions depending on which plan your are following, too.
+There may be certain restrictions depending on which plan you are following, too.
 For example, you may want to cut out fruit completely in the first stage of your weight loss, and slowly add them back in at a later date.

-I haven’t listed sweeteners here because although many are low carb, the world of sweeteners is a complicated one – because so much is down to personal taste.
+I haven't listed sweeteners here because although many are low carb, the world of sweeteners is a complicated one – because so much is down to personal taste.
 When I started low carbing over ten years ago, pretty much the only option was Splenda.
-Now we have much better options such a erythritol, stevia, xylitol, monkfruit, and many more.
+Now we have much better options such as erythritol, allulose, stevia, xylitol, monkfruit, and many more.
 My best advice is to see which sweeteners you can easily buy, check the nutritional labels, and if all looks good, try them out.
-You’ll find recipes online for every sweetener.
+You'll find recipes online for every sweetener.

 But can I still eat…?